iamgio/chorus/README.md

 ### Downloading
 **This project is currently work in progress.**
-Once finished, Chorus will be downloadable from ['Releases'](https://github.com/iAmGio/chorus/releases) tab.
+Once finished, Chorus will be downloadable [here](https://github.com/iAmGio/chorus/releases).

 ### Donating
 I worked so hard on this project, which you are downloading for free.
 If you like this software or you just want to support me, I'd enjoy donations.